What Causes Drains To Block?

 Why Do I Hear Banging In My Pipes When I Shut Off The Water?

-When you shut off your water supply, do you hear what sounds like someone banging a wrench on the pipes?
+When you shut off your water supply, do you hear what sounds like rattling or someone banging a wrench on the pipes?
 Also known as water hammer, this issue occurs due to built-up water pressure in your pipes.
 When you abruptly turn off any water source, the excessive water pressure creates a shockwave throughout your pipes.

 Why does this happen?
 Imagine that when you turn on the tap in your washroom, the water that comes out the faucet is being pushed along by all of the water behind it.
 All the way through every pipe in your house, down to the where the main water line comes into your home.